mfeckie/mfeckie.github.io/_posts/2016-02-15-Ember-Data-For-The-Curious.md

 Next, the `buildURL` method is called, which mostly does what you would expect, though there are some 'smarts' that deal with how to build the URL for difference cases (e.g. many records vs single, POST requests vs GET).
 For a full understanding of what happens during buildURL, visit [the mixin source](https://github.com/emberjs/data/blob/a0408cc1f1ec4004368e6c553f219b8360ec6bb3/addon/-private/adapters/build-url-mixin.js).

-Finally a request is made to the persistence layer via an ajax call.
+Finally a request is made to the persistence layer via an AJAX call.

 When the request is resolved, it is passed to the serializer which calls `normalize`, converting the raw data to ED structure.
 The object is then pushed into the `store`.